-This is also a good time to review your training on topics to include sexual and other forms of prohibited harassment.
-Although Maine law only requires sexual harassment training for employers with 15 or more employees, it is advisable for all employers to offer not only that training but also training on other forms of prohibited harassment to ensure that policies are effectively communicated.
+This is also a good time to review your training on sexual and other forms of harassment.
+Maine law only requires sexual harassment training for employers with 15 or more employees.
+Though, all employers should offer not only that training but also education on other forms of harassment.
+Ensure policies are effectively communicated.

-As part of the healthy workplace audit, employers should also ensure that their minimum wage is current with the increase that became effective as of January 1, and that all exempt employees are correctly characterized under both the salary basis and duties tests.
-This should also include an assessment of any independent contractor to be as certain as possible that the individuals are correctly characterized.
+As part of the healthy workplace audit, employers should also ensure that their minimum wage is current with the increase that became effective as of January 1.
+All exempt employees should be correctly characterized under both the salary basis and duties tests.
+This should also include an assessment of any independent contractor to make certain that individuals are correctly characterized.

-Second, “workplace health” can include consideration of issues that continue to arise from use of drugs and alcohol in the workplace.
-For 2020, this is likely to also involve issues regarding use of CBD, including whether and how it can be regulated.
+Second, “workplace health” can include consideration of issues that continue to arise from the use of drugs and alcohol in the workplace.
+For 2020, this likely involves issues regarding the use of CBD, including whether and how to regulate it.

 Third, “workplace health” can include an assessment of work practices for purposes of limiting workers’ compensation claims as much as possible, including safety procedures and best practices training.
 Fourth, “workplace health” should include efforts to train supervisors about their varied obligations and responsibilities.